Start here if you are new – Introductory information to help you understand CSU travel regulations and responsibilities relating to Travel Services

 - Reading, understanding, and conforming to the Stanislaus State Travel Policy and Travel Procedures.

 - Preparing Travel Requests in Concur prior to the date of travel for individuals in their department.

 - Preparing and submitting complete and accurate Concur Travel Expense Reports within 60 days after the date of travel.

 - Be the departmental liaison with the Travel Office regarding all travel matters.

 About Travel Office Responsibility

 - Periodic review of Defensive Driving and Form 261 status on employee travel.

 - Paying registration fees in advance if a part of the proposed travel.

-- Audit and pay all claims within 10 business days of receiving them.
-The Travel Office cannot pay claims for more than the amount listed on the original travel request.
+- Audit and pay all expense reports within 10 business days of receiving them.

 - Provide campus training sessions for new employees and/or refresher courses for staff and faculty.